Data administration

 Data administration or data resource management is an organizational function working in the areas of information systems and computer science that plans, organizes, describes and controls data resources.
 Data resources are usually stored in databases under a database management system or other software such as electronic spreadsheets.
 In many smaller organizations, data administration is performed occasionally, or is a small component of the database administrator’s work.

 In the context of information systems development, data administration ideally begins at system conception, ensuring there is a data dictionary to help maintain consistency, avoid redundancy, and model the database so as to make it logical and usable, by means of data modeling, including database normalization techniques.

-Data Resource Management
+Data resource management

 According to the Data Management Association (DAMA), data resource management is "the development and execution of architectures, policies, practices and procedures that properly manage the full data lifecycle needs of an enterprise".

 Data Resource management may be thought of as a managerial activity that applies information system and other data management tools to the task of managing an organization’s data resource to meet a company’s business needs, and the information they provide to their shareholders.